garydunkerley/garydunkerley.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a doctoral candidate at the [University of Georgia](https://www.math.uga.edu/) where I am studying under [Akram Alishahi](https://akramalishahi.github.io/).
-I am thinking about knots and links, surfaces in 4-manifolds, and topics related to the Heegaard Floer and Khovanov homology packages.
+In general, I am interested in questions related to knots, links, and surfaces in 4-manifolds which may be studied using the Heegaard Floer and Khovanov homology packages.

 I co-organize the UGA [Graduate Student Seminar](https://www.math.uga.edu/graduate-student-seminar) with [Rishika Agrawal](https://math.franklin.uga.edu/directory/people/rishika-agrawal).
 Please let one of us know if you would like to speak!